All right, our two Sean Hannity show toll-free at 800-941-Sean.

 They'll save you a fortune.

-Okay, who's going to get the $60,000 a year uh when Americans are gulping water now because of a 40-year inflation high and the highest gas prices we've ever had.
+Who's going to get the $60,000 a year when Americans are gulping water now because of a 40-year inflation high and the highest gas prices we've ever had?

-And then him going out and saying, Well, unless we get uh green energy sources, you're forever pretty much going to be paying high gas prices.
+And then him going out and saying, well, unless we get green energy sources, you're forever pretty much going to be paying high gas prices.

-And then Jennifer Gravenholm just saying, echoing the same sentiment, and that's on top of her the ridiculous laugh that we played ad nauseum on this program.
+And then Jennifer Grauenholm just saying, echoing the same sentiment, and that's on top of her ridiculous laugh that we played at nauseum on this program.

 And yet we have a president that has decided to take the route of making the most horrific, dangerous deal with Iranian mullahs that chant death to America that will free up tens of billions of dollars, allow the Russians to build a nuclear facility inside of Iran,

-I mean, you you can't make up this insanity.
+I mean, you can't make up this insanity.

-Let me play Jennifer Granholm pushing electric vehicles to break break the reliance on fossil fuels.
+Let me play Jennifer Granholm pushing electric vehicles to break the reliance on fossil fuels.

 Electric vehicles can help break our reliance on fossil fuels so that we don't have to do that again.